PERMACULTURE DESIGN: SEPTEMBER 6–20, 2019 • REGISTER!

 Explore how nature designs itself and how to emulate those processes to become sustainable designers ourselves.
 We will learn how to map and design the land and our lives, grow organic food in all seasons, plan for resilience, and work to build a more sustainable future for ourselves, our communities and the planet.

 In addition to a thorough grounding in permaculture ethics, principles and history, the PDC will provide essential hands-on experience in organic gardening, forest gardening, social permaculture, natural building techniques, appropriate technologies and more, informed by the individual interests and skills of the participants.
-The two-week class will culminate with the Foothills Food Festival, a region-wide gathering where PDC participants have the opportunity to display design work from the course and share our experience with the community.
+The two-week class will culminate with the Common Ground Country Fair in Unity, Maine.

 Site visits and hands-on opportunities will include the Alan Day Community Garden, a food forest in its 3rd year of development, and a robust farm-to-school site at the Robert’s Farm Preserve.
 We will also visit a variety of local permaculture sites showcasing natural building styles from round-wood and traditional timber-frame, to a certified passive house.
 We will examine CEBE community projects promoting local food, green shelter, renewable energy and post-carbon transport and enjoy public film screenings and lectures.
 For inspiration and reference for our design work, we will also spend time in some of the region’s most beautiful and significant natural areas.